TAH-QUANT: Effective Activation Quantization in Pipeline Parallelism over Slow Network

 \section{Evaluation}

 We demonstrate that \sys significantly accelerates LLM training over slow network connections.
-Specifically, we show that: (\underline{i}) on seven representative benchmark tasks, \sys enables aggressive quantization of activations and backward gradients without compromising convergence performance or incurring notable additional system overhead (Section \ref{sec:exp_e2e}); and (\underline{ii}) the effectiveness of our system design is validated through a series of carefully designed ablation studies (Section \ref{sec:ablation}).
+Specifically, we show that: (\underline{i}) on representative benchmarks, \sys enables aggressive quantization of activations and gradients without compromising convergence performance or incurring notable additional system overhead (Section~\ref{sec:exp_e2e}); and (\underline{ii}) the effectiveness of our system design is validated through a series of ablation studies (Section~\ref{sec:ablation}).